-It was a long time before I understood that sometimes my dreams told of possible futures, and even longer before I learned how to tell the difference between an ordinary dream and a true one.
+It was a long time before I understood that sometimes my dreams told of possible futures.
 One dream, two outcomes.
 Two futures.
-Eventually I realised the dreams always revealed a future that was a result of a decision I myself made, although exactly what that decision would be was never clear to me.
+Eventually I realised my true dreams always revealed a future that was a result of a decision I myself made, although it was never clear to me exactly what that decision would be.

 It was a nice face, I thought, with a cheerful smile and eyes that seemed to twinkle.
 But our father was Not Impressed and we three oldest sisters were brought to stand in a row in front of his throne, shame faced and heads hanging.
 He spoke not a word, merely sat back and waited for one of us to confess.

-We were all silent even as we darted glances between ourselves, as if each sister sought to assure herself of the others’ loyalty.
-I kept my lips tightly fastened, determined that if anyone were to tell on our sister, it would not be me.
-But as the hour dragged on, and still we stood in front of Father, and still he waited, my feet began to itch.
-My palms tingled and my lips desperately wanted to open.
+We were silent even as we darted glances between ourselves, as if each sister sought to assure herself of the others’ loyalty.
+I kept my lips fastened, determined that if anyone were to tell on our sister, it would not be me.
+But as the hour dragged on, and still we stood in front of Father, and still he waited, my feet itched.
+My palms tingled and my lips wanted to shout Merytaten’s name.
 I closed my mouth even tighter.
 I would not betray my sister.

 “It was Merytaten,” I said, then cried as I watched my sister punished.

-She didn’t speak to me for the rest of the day, but by morning her behind no longer hurt quite so much and she graciously agreed to forgive me, if I promised never to tell on her again.
-I swore, faithfully, that it would be the first and only time I betrayed her.
+She didn’t speak to me for the rest of the day, but by morning her behind no longer hurt quite so much and she agreed to forgive me, if I promised never to tell on her again.
+I swore it would be the first and only time I betrayed her.

-I would have been quite satisfied with being a priestess.
+I would have been quite satisfied with the life of a priestess.
 Had I been free to choose, I would have devoted myself to Sekhmet, the lion-headed goddess of chaos.
-One of the servants had been a priestess of Sekhmet, many years ago before my father had banned the old gods.
+One of the servants had been a priestess of Sekhmet many years ago before my father banned the old gods.
 If I begged her, and if there was nobody around to overhear, she would tell me about Sekhmet.
 Lady of Life.
 Lady of Terror.
-The goddess in her dual aspects of life and death, healing and plague.
-There was much I didn’t understand about the gods but Sekhmet seemed the most interesting of them all.
+The goddess with her dual aspects of life and death, healing and plague.
+There was much I didn’t understand about the gods, but Sekhmet seemed the most interesting of them all.

 “Who will be your heir?”
 I asked Father one day.

 But now the audience hall was empty and we girls were permitted to play.
-We chased each other around the dais while our father sat on his throne, watching us with an indulgent smile.
-My mother had sat beside him during the audience, but she made her excuses as soon as it was finished and had already left, gone to do something far more important than watch her daughters run amok.
+We chased each other around the dais while our father watched with an indulgent smile.
+My mother had sat beside him during the audience, but she made her excuses as soon as it finished and had already left, gone to do something far more important than watch her daughters run amok.

 Father gave me a long look as if assessing whether my question about heirs was frivolous or serious.
-At length, having decided that I was indeed serious, he gestured me to come closer.
-I climbed up onto the dais and he pulled me onto his lap.
+At length, having decided I was indeed serious, he gestured for me to come closer.
+I climbed up on the dais and he pulled me onto his lap.

 “I don’t know yet, little cat,” he said.
 “If I had a son, he would be my heir, but although Aten has blessed me with many daughters, he has not yet seen fit to grant me a son.
-Without that, I do not know how I would decide such a thing.
+I do not know how to decide such a thing.
 How does one choose a man worthy to be Pharaoh?
-Surely the gods should decide such a thing, not I.”
+Surely the gods should decide, not I.”

 “I will be your heir,” I said, decidedly.